Course Description

 • You must be a NCEDA Member

-Additional Criteria for all participants starting on or after January 2024.
+Additional Criteria for all candidates seeking certification starting on or after January 2024.

 • Must be a practicing Economic Developer